Teoneag/CoinSky/README.md

 - add the coin vs coin on exchange: https://min-api.cryptocompare.com/data/v2/pair/mapping/exchange/fsym?exchangeFsym=BTC&limit=1000&exchange=binance
 - change error coin img/handle it differently
 - add an i button after the 'end of list', show: To add a coin to favorites: Tap on a coin on the trades page, and then star it.
+### Coin view
+- solve very small nr pb
 ### Positions
+- execute an order only if there are no errors (not allow negative balance)
 - add create, delete, modify virtual portofolio
 - add real money positions
 ### Settings page